brandleyzhou/paper-reading/slides/alex2018/content.md

 --

-#### However
+- However:

-- Performance is highly dependent on an appropriate choice of weighting between each task’s loss
+  * Performance is highly dependent on an appropriate choice of weighting between each task’s loss

-- Tuning these weights by hand is a difficult and expensive process, making multi-task learning prohibitive in practice.
+  * Tuning these weights by hand is a difficult and expensive process, making multi-task learning prohibitive in practice.

+  * The optimal weighting of each task is dependent on the measurement scale (e.g. meters, centimetres or millimetres) and ultimately the magnitude of the task’s noise.

 ---